benedictpaten/intro_python/README.md

 ## To install and use these notebooks on your computer with [Jupyter](https://jupyter.org/)

 If you prefer to have these notebooks installed on your computer and to use Jupyter to edit them follow the following instructions.
+Note, these instructions use the classic Jupyter notebook environment.
+You may prefer to install the more powerful [JupyterLab](https://jupyter.org/install), which provides a more full-fledged IDE for editing.
+However, for simplicity, I like the former.

 **These instructions should work on
 Linux or Mac OS and require you to be familiar with using unix shell commands (e.g. with a terminal app).
 It is not necessary to install these notebooks on your computer to take this course.**

-First, make sure you have [python3](https://www.python.org/) and [Jupyter](https://jupyter.org/) installed on your computer.
+First, make sure you have [python3](https://www.python.org/) installed on your computer.

 Next make a directory to hold the notebooks: